 The Eternal City has been a magnet for tourists since the 17th century, and nothing much has changed since then.
 The crowds still flock to the centre of the Roman empire, eating gelato, paying their respect at St Peter’s Basilica and marvelling at the Colosseum.
-There’s so much to see, it’s best to have a plan for sightseeing or some suggested itineraries to try and fit in as many Rome attractions as you can.
+There’s so much to see, it’s best to have a plan.
 Even if you only have 3 days in Rome, this guide will help you pack as much as possible into your visit, including one or two unusual Rome attractions that are off the beaten path.

 3 days in Rome: Day 1 | When in Rome